Which ACS journals are included in this Agreement?

 If you are associated with Troy University and are the submitting corresponding author, you may have the opportunity to publish your research in any ACS journal under a CC BY open access license with your institution’s support.

-- Check that your institution affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.
+Check that your affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.

 When your manuscript has been accepted for publication, you will be automatically prompted with the option to publish open access under your institution’s agreement.